StrongResearch/isc-demos/README.md

 which will be committed and pushed to our docker registry when you **STOP** your container and when you launch an experiment.

-We recommend saving all working files (including virtual environments) to `/root` in order to **minimise the size** of your container, thus minimizing the start time for your container and the time to launch your experiments on the cluster.
+We recommend saving all working files (including virtual environments) to `/root` in order to **minimise the size** of your container, thus minimizing the start time for your container and the time to launch your experiments on the ISC.

 ## 2. Interruptible experiments <a name="interruptible-experiments"></a>